-Cancer of the ureter is the growth of cancer cells on the inner lining of the tubes that transfer urine produced in the kidneys to the bladder (ureters).
+Cancer of the ureter is the growth of cancer cells on the inner lining of the tubes (ureters) that transfer urine produced in the kidneys to the bladder.
 It is also closely related to bladder cancer.
-So, it’s better to identify ureteral cancer and start with its treatment as earlier as possible.
+So, it is better to identify ureteral cancer and start with its treatment as early as possible.

 Diagnostics of ureteral cancer